 Stage 4.
 Collection and Product Optimization

-Goal: make commercial pages clear for Google and useful for buyers.
+Goal: Make commercial pages understandable to Google and useful to buyers.

 Usually includes: